Rape during the Bosnian War: Legal proceedings

 Neđo Samardžić was given a sentence of 13 years and 4 months after he was found guilty of crimes against humanity.
 He had been indicted on ten counts, four of which he was found guilty of.
 These included multiple rape, beatings, murder, and forcing women to be sexual slaves.
 Samardžić was also found guilty of having committed atrocities at Karaman's house.
 Samardžić appealed and was given 24 years' imprisonment having been found guilty on nine of the ten indictments.

 Gojko Janković surrendered himself to the authorities in Bosnia in 2005.
 He was transferred to The Hague for trial but the ICTY sent him back to Bosnia to be tried before the domestic court.
 He was indicted for the rights violations of, aiding and abetting and issuing orders during an attack on the non-Serbian population which resulted in the killing, and sexual abuse of, non-Serbians, the majority of whom were Bosniak women and girls.
 He was given a sentence of 34 years' imprisonment having been found guilty.

 Dragan Damjanović (24 years in prison) was convicted of war crimes including murder, torture and rape.

 Momir Savić was given 18 years' imprisonment in July 2009 for crimes he had carried out while a commander of the Serbian armies "Višegrad Brigade".
 He was convicted for the repeated rape of a Bosniak woman, arson, looting and carrying out executions.

 On 12 January 2009, Željko Lelek was given 13 years' imprisonment for crimes against humanity, which included rape.
 Lelek, who was a police officer at the time, was convicted for actions he carried out during the Višegrad massacres.

 Miodrag Nikačević, a police officer from Foča, was indicted by the domestic court in 2007 for crimes against humanity carried out in 1992.
-The indictment against him was fortwo counts of rape.
+The indictment against him was for two counts of rape.
 In April 1992, Nikačević, who was in uniform and armed, forcibly robbed and raped one woman.
 The second charge was for the abuse of and rape of another woman in July 1992 in Foča.
 During the trial, the defense produced ten witnesses who claimed that Nikačević had not taken part in any war crimes, and had at times risked his own safety to help others.
 He was found guilty on 19 February 2009 and sentenced to 8 years' imprisonment for the rapes of both women, and for aiding and abetting in the abduction and illegal detention of a Bosniak civilian, who was later killed at an undisclosed location.
 Milorad Krnojelac, Janko Janjić, Dragan Gagović and others were indicted in 1992 for human rights violations committed during the ethnic cleansing of Foča.
 The indictment included a charge of rape.